 If recommended by the manufacturer, an epoxy resin primer conforming to subsection 708.07 shall be applied to all pavement surfaces prior to the application of the preformed plastic pavement marking.

-The surface of the pavement shall be clean, free of loose foreign material, dry and have no moisture for a minimum of 48 hours prior to application of the markings.
+The surface of the pavement and bridge decks shall be clean, free of loose foreign material, dry and have no moisture for a minimum of 48 hours prior to application of the markings.
+The Contractor shall use an approved method for cleaning.
+Sandblasting will not be permitted.

-The surface areas of new portland cement concrete pavement and decks that are to receive marking shall be sandblasted prior to placement of primer and marking material.
-The amount of sandblasting shall be sufficient to remove all dirt, laitance and curing compound residue.

-The air temperature shall be at least 60 °F.
+The air temperature during installation shall be at least 40 °F.

-When the marking strip is applied to newly overlaid hot mix asphalt, it shall be applied immediately after breakdown rolling.
-The rolling shall then continue to insure complete inlay of the marking strip and to obtain the required density of the pavement.

 The marking strip as applied shall be in good appearance, free of cracks and the edges shall be true and straight.

 The preformed plastic pavement marking shall be Type I, Type II, or Type III as shown on the plans.